UniMath/agda-unimath/src/real-numbers/totally-bounded-subsets-real-numbers.lagda.md

 ## Properties

-### The negation of a totally bounded subset of ℝ is totally bounded
+### The elementwise negation of a totally bounded subset of ℝ is totally bounded

 ```agda
 module _